Yuyushiki: Manga

 The original manga by Komata Mikami began serialization in Houbunsha's Manga Time Kirara magazine from April 2008.
-The first tankōbon volume of the manga was released March 26, 2009, and twelve volumes have been published as of November 26, 2021.
+The first tankōbon volume of the manga was released March 26, 2009, and fifteen volumes have been published as of September 27, 2025.

 Anime

 The anime television adaptation is produced by Kinema Citrus and is directed by Kaori.
 Series composition is done by Natsuko Takahashi and character design by Hisayuki Tabata.
 The series aired between April 9 and June 26, 2013 and was simulcast with by Crunchyroll.
 The opening theme is "One Two!" (せーのっ!, Sēno!) by Rumi Ōkubo, Risa Taneda and Minami Tsuda, while the ending theme is "Affection" by Mayumi Morinaga.
 Sentai Filmworks licensed the series in North America and released it on subtitled DVD on July 1, 2014.
 An original video animation episode was released in Japan on February 22, 2017.
 The opening and ending themes respectively are "Kirameki! no Hi" (きらめきっ！の日, A Sparkling Day!) and "Aozora no Tsukurikata" (青空のつくりかた, How to Make a Blue Sky), both performed by Ōkubo, Tsuda, and Taneda.